SovereignCloudStack/standards/Standards/scs-xxxx-v1-networking-standard.md

 This is cumbersome to set up manually, but can be automated with the `bgp` extension of the Network API, which is implemented by the `neutron-dynamic-routing` project [^bgp].
 For users, this takes the form of a CSP-managed shared subnet pool that they can create externally routable subnets from, limited by a per-project quota.

-For IPv6, there is also the option of prefix delegation, where a DHCPv6 server automatically assigns an IPv6 prefix to a subnet whenever it is connected to the external provider network [^pd].
+For IPv6, there is also the option of prefix delegation, where a DHCPv6 server automatically assigns an IPv6 prefix to a subnet when it connects to the external provider network [^pd].
-This also means that ports in the subnet can lose their addresses and get new ones if the subnet is removed from the external network and later reattached.
+However, this also means that ports in the subnet can lose their addresses and get assigned new ones if the subnet is removed from the external network and later reattached.
-With prefix delegation there is no quota on the number of prefixes per project.
+The documentation at [^pd] still marks prefix delegation as an experimental feature in Neutron and notes low test coverage.

 For IPv4, OpenStack virtual routers support source NAT, allowing all VMs in the internal subnet to access the external network with the gateway IP of the virtual router.
 They also support destination NAT in the form of floating IPs, addresses from the external network that can be mapped onto specific VMs in the internal subnet to make them externally accessible.